 When the woman sees an HCP or receives medical care

 Not all pregnant women who contract influenza will have serious illness.
 However, there is currently no way to determine which women may experience a more severe course of the disease.
 Therefore, the earlier a woman is seen, tested, diagnosed, and treated, the better the prognosis.

 Current research indicates, to date, the best way women can protect themselves and their babies during pregnancy is to practice good hygiene, get vaccinated, and call their HCP immediately when they have a fever or believe they may have influenza (read more).

-However, as of October 2020, data regarding COVID-19 and pregnancy indicates pregnant women appear to experience the same symptoms and rate of mortality as non-pregnant women, and fetal and symptomatic neonatal infection appear to be rare events.
+According to currently available case series and cohorts as of October 2021, data indicates pregnant women are not more susceptible to contracting COVID-19 than non-pregnant women, and fetal and symptomatic neonatal infection appear to be rare events.

 Respiratory Syncytial Virus (RSV)

 Adults – including pregnant women – can contract RSV.
 Based on common thought that RSV infects only young children, RSV is not often tested in pregnant women; therefore, very little is known about the infection during pregnancy.

 Symptoms of RSV in adults include cough, runny nose, and congestion.

 There are case reports of RSV-related complications during pregnancy, but the prevalence of this is unknown since routine screening for this virus is not common.
 However, rapid testing is now available which allows for earlier and more specific diagnosis.

 Because the true prevalence is not yet known, adverse outcomes can only be loosely linked.
 It does appear, however, that misdiagnosis is common, asthma may play a role in severe infection, and overall, there may be an increased risk of pneumonia and/or preterm delivery.